-In earlier Quarterly Reports, the Receiver advised that January 14, 2008, had been set by the Case Management Judge as the date on which a certification hearing would commence.
+In earlier Quarterly Reports, the Receiver advised that January 14, 2008 had been set by the Case Management Judge as the date on which a certification hearing would commence.
 A certification hearing is a procedure under the Class Proceedings Act, during which a Judge decides whether a case should proceed as a class proceeding.
 If the Judge decides that it should not proceed as a class action, then shareholders who wish to litigate would be required to bring individual actions.
 If the class action is certified, the parties would then engage in the civil litigation process, which in the absence of any settlement, would ultimately lead to a trial.
+The certification hearing was subsequently adjourned to June 23 to 25, 2008, inclusive.